telecom

 Should I freeze my card to stop future charges?

 Only if you've confirmed the charges are unauthorized AND the carrier has refused to remove the autopay link.
 Otherwise you're stopping legitimate charges that the carrier will pursue through collections.
-Better: log in to My Account and remove the saved payment method directly.
+Better: log in to My Account and remove the saved payment method directly (payment-method updates still work pre-migration), or call 1-888-944-9400 and ask a rep to remove it.

 Can I dispute multiple months of charges at once?

-Yes, if they share the same root cause (e.g., a recurring add-on you didn't authorize).
+Yes, if they share the same root cause.
 The carrier will refund all months tied to the same disputed item once the dispute is upheld.
-Bank chargebacks have stricter time limits, usually 60 days per individual charge.
+Bank chargebacks have stricter time limits — usually 60 days per individual charge.

 What if the unauthorized charge was actually a family member's spending on my plan?

-That's a household issue, not a billing dispute — the carrier will treat the charge as authorized because the line is on your account.
-The fix is to set spending limits, data caps, or per-line restrictions in My Account, then handle the family conversation separately.
+That's a household issue, not a billing dispute — the carrier treats the charge as authorized because the line is on your account.
+Setting spending limits, data caps, or per-line restrictions can no longer be done in the UScellular self-serve portal as of May 1, 2026 — call 1-888-944-9400 (or 611 from a UScellular line) and ask a rep to add the controls.
+Then handle the family conversation separately.

 Related charges from your bank statement